XML — the Slower, Larger, and More Complicated Option for Today’s Apps

-It has also been used for everything from schema definition to configuration files — everywhere structured, or hierarchical text data was needed.
+It has also been used for everything from schema definition to configuration files — everywhere structured or hierarchical text data was needed.
 It was extended to support namespaces, schemas, and even queries through XSL, XSD, XPath, and XQuery as a markup language.
 However, in the last decade, it has lost a lot of ground to JSON, which has proven to be simpler, faster, and a lot more compact.

 While JSON is simple, XML is robust and extensible.
 It has support for namespaces as well as schemas.
 Namespaces, together with attributes, make sure that various tags and elements can be unique and schematized, even across different versions over time.
-The schema support is the primary differentiator from JSON.
-Developers can explain what the data should look like and validate it both when producing and consuming the data.
+Schema support is the primary differentiator from JSON.
+Developers can explain what the data should look like and validate it when producing and consuming the data.
 With the namespaces and extensible schema support, even as the data format changes across clients and backend, developers can make sure that the data will be exchanged as intended.

-To deal with XML in a performant way, there are different types of parsers available: SAX and DOM.
+To deal with XML in a performant way, different types of parsers are available: SAX and DOM.
 SAX parsers can stream the XML as it is downloaded.
-This makes it easy to extract just the parts you want if you need only a little bit of the data.
+This makes it easy to extract just the parts you want if you need only a little data.
 This also works well if you need to process or aggregate specific fields.
 On the other hand, DOM parsers create an object model for your program similar to HTML.
 Your program can access and modify various nodes and save the XML back.
 DOM parsing is typically necessary for the advanced features of XML, such as schema validation and transformations.

 XML hierarchical structure powers query languages like XPath, XQuery as well as transformations with XSLT.
 With XPath and XQuery, the developers can formalize how the data is used in the application: for instance, which fields of which children are used.
 XSLT can formally transform one XML document to another XML document or other formats like plain text and HTML.
 XSLT itself is represented in XML, so its schema and format can be verified with XSL.

-Unfortunately, all the power and extensibility of XML comes with significant complexity.
+Unfortunately, all the power and extensibility of XML come with significant complexity.
 Even though XML is supposed to be human-readable, when you start adding namespaces or trying to put together XSL or XSLT (including XPath and XQuery), it starts to look very arcane.
 Various editors come to the rescue to help highlight syntax errors as you write the XML and even any deviations from the document's schema.
 Editors like Visual Studio can even do completion for tags and attribute names based on the schema.
 However, when something does not work, it can be tough to figure out what went wrong.
 Whenever there is complexity, there is a high price to pay.

 The majority of the public web APIs from big companies like Facebook and Google use JSON as the data exchange format.
 For instance, Facebook Graph API and Google Maps API return data in JSON, similar to Twitter, Pinterest, Reddit, Foursquare, and even AccuWeather.
 On the other hand, only older APIs, like Amazon Product Advertising API, still support XML.
 Other older APIs have added support for JSON and now support both.
 These include LinkedIn, Flickr, and Google Cloud Storage API.